NASCAR Craftsman Truck Series: Manufacturer representation

 The series was notable in seeing the return of Chrysler Corporation factory-supported race vehicles to the tracks.
 Chrysler withdrew its factory support of its Dodge and Plymouth brands after the 1972 season to cut costs, though teams continued to campaign cars with Plymouth and Dodge sheetmetal and power plants until 1985.
 Chrysler funded a small R&D effort, with factory funding and support for Dodge to return to NASCAR for the Craftsman Truck Series with the Dodge Ram pickup truck in 1997.
 By 2001 Dodge made a full-time return to NASCAR with a full factory-backed effort.
 While Dodge continued to race in the other series until 2012, the Ram Trucks division (spun off from Dodge after the Fiat Group took control of Chrysler) raced in the Camping World Truck Series in Dodge's place.
-In 2014, Ram pulled out, leaving the Nationwide Series as the last series with teams fielding Dodge.
-As of the 2021 season, no teams in the Truck Series field Ram trucks.
+In 2013, Ram pulled out, leaving the Nationwide Series as the last series with teams fielding Dodge at the time.
+In June 2025, Ram announced it would return to the Craftsman Truck Series in 2026, ahead of a possible return to the Cup Series in 2027 or 2028.

-The Truck Series was the first major NASCAR series to feature Toyota, with the Toyota Tundra model making its debut in the series in 2004; Toyota had previously competed in the mostly-regional level Goody's Dash Series.
+The Truck Series was the first major NASCAR series to feature Toyota, with the Toyota Tundra model making its debut in the series in 2004; Toyota had previously competed in the mostly regional level Goody's Dash Series.
 The Japanese automaker became the first foreign nameplate to race in NASCAR during the sport's modern era.
 Toyota would later join the Cup series and Xfinity series as well, doing so in 2007.